 Real change only happens through cross-society dialogue Every level of a community must be engaged and supportive of the young people and educators working to unsilence injustice.
 That's why we also train administrative staff, parents, and policymakers in the field of education and in social services, including social workers and health professionals.
 We also educate the public through community programs and events.

-So far, Unsilence has reached more than 8,300 people directly, including training 2,300 educators.
-We work with schools, museums, youth centers, communities of faith, institutions, and in public spaces.
-Based in Chicago, we have a local, national, and international reach, including: Arkansas, California, Colorado, Illinois, New York, Ohio, Pennsylvania, Vermont, Wyoming, and Washington D.C., as well as Poland, Israel, and Germany.
+Unsilence works with schools, museums, youth centers, communities of faith, institutions, and in public spaces.
+Based in Chicago, we have a local, national, and international reach, including: Arkansas, California, Colorado, Connecticut, Florida, Georgia, Illinois, Michigan, Missouri, New Jersey, New York, Ohio, Pennsylvania, Tennessee, Vermont, Wisconsin, Wyoming, and Washington D.C., as well as Germany, Israel, Poland, and the U.K.

-Unsilence is a movement, and we're growing in reach and scope.
-We are a community working together to shed light on hidden human rights.
-By giving voice to the marginalized and by breaking taboos, we help young people take action against injustice, build bridges with others, and create solutions to heal their communities.
+The vision of Unsilence is for a just society that values all voices.
+Unsilence programs seek to shed light on hidden human rights.
+By giving voice to the marginalized and confronting social stigmas, Unsilence programs and content help young people and the public engage in meaningful dialogue, take action against injustice, build bridges with others, and create solutions to heal our communities.